[Intro to be added...]

 the Party as well as its analysis of and standpoint on current issues.

 “AB comes out fortnightly.
-It is published originally in Pilipino and translated into Bisaya, Ilokano, Waray, Hiligaynon and English.” —Statement on the web page for Ang Bayan, at http://www.philippinerevolution.net/cgi-bin/ab/index.pl as of 10/21/10.
+It is published originally in Pilipino and translated into Bisaya, Ilokano, Waray, Hiligaynon and English.” —Statement on the web page for Ang Bayan as of Oct.
+21, 2010.
+[Issues of Ang Bayan can be obtained online at: http://www.bannedthought.net/Philippines/CPP/index.htm and not quite as many at: http://philippinerevolution.net/publications/ang_bayan]

 A series of equal payments as part of a retirement plan or an insurance policy payout (such as to someone who has a long-term disability insurance policy and becomes unable to work).
 The payments may continue for a fixed period, or on a contingent basis (such as until the beneficiary dies).
 (The payment of interest to the holder of bonds may amount to the same sort of thing but is seldom described as an annuity.)